dkumza/personal-expenses/README.md

 ## Features

 -   Add transactions
--   Remove transactions - buggy!!!, works when deleting created li items from bottom.
-When deleting from top to bottom it's messes up numbers
+-   Remove transactions - buggy!!!
 -   View balance
 -   View total income and expenses
 -   View expenses by category in a chart